 - a compilation of repertoire excerpts in which the problem appears

-This “instrumental skills department” is enormous …. an encyclopedia …. a tree of knowledge, but the most important concepts are very simple.
-When practicing mechanical skills:
+This “Technique” (instrumental skills) section is enormous, like an encyclopedia or a tree of knowledge, but the most important concepts for working on our mechanical technique are actually very simple:

-- Use only a small, slow vibrato (a wide, fast vibrato is often a mask over insecurity).
+- don’t be emotional: use only a small, slow vibrato (a wide, fast vibrato is often a mask to cover up insecurity).